 After Tooth Extraction – Once an adult tooth is removed, it leaves an empty socket.
 Bone grafts can help to fill in this space and strengthen the jaw.
 Bone grafts also help to reduce the possibility of the body beginning to resorb the surrounding bone.

 Dental Implants – When a dental implant is placed, a small titanium post is placed into the jawbone.
 If the underlying bone is already weak, then it may make this placement difficult.
 A bone graft can help to strengthen the jawbone and allow for secure placement of the post and the associated implant.

-While the process of placing a bone graft is a minor procedure, it still involves a minimal amount of incision in order to place the graft.
-Anytime that incisions are made, there is the potential for infection, and you must allow proper time for healing.
-When you receive the bone graft, it is likely that your dentist will give you a local anesthesia to the gums.
-This allows for the numbing of only the area that will be affected.
+While the process of placing a bone graft is a minor procedure, it still involves making a small incision in order to place the graft.
+Anytime that incisions are made, there is the potential for infection which is why you must allow proper time for healing.
+When you receive the bone graft, your dentist will give you local anesthesia to the gums which allows for the numbing of only the area that will be affected.
 Due to the nature of the procedure, it is normal to feel some soreness and even notice some swelling and redness at the incision site.
-This can usually be treated with an over the counter pain medication.
-This discomfort should be resolved within a few days.
+This can usually be treated with an over the counter pain medication and the discomfort should be resolved within a few days.

 Many patients with periodontal disease or other dental issues may find that their case is further complicated through bone loss.
 Fortunately, the process of bone grafting is a readily available procedure that can help to restore bone in the jaw and allow for improved appearance and better dental outcomes.
 If you think that bone grafting may help you, please contact your dentist today to schedule an appointment.